matze-dd/Tex2txt/README.md

-# Tex2txt: a flexible LaTeX filter with conservation of text flow and tracking of line numbers
+# Tex2txt: a flexible LaTeX filter with conservation of text flow and tracking of line or character positions
 [General description](#general-description)&nbsp;\|
 [Selected actions](#selected-actions)&nbsp;\|
 [Command line](#command-line)&nbsp;\|